josh-powell4/Java/README.md

 ## Objective of the Course:
  - As a student I learned the concepts and discussions of Information Systems in the business environment by utilizing hands-on projects on websites, spreadsheets, databases, and data analysis; and research into global-related topics in IS.

-## New Objective - Continue learning Java programming concepts and coding.
+# New Objective - Continue learning Java programming concepts and coding.
+## Online courses and Material from Udemy, HackerRank, StackSkills, HackMe, and LeetCode

 # Topics
 - Review of Fundamentals of Programming